javiorfo/nvim-popcorn/README.md

     -- content is a function
     -- In this example a terminal is opened in the popup body -- content = function() vim.cmd("start | term") end

     -- Optional.
-If a callback is necessary this is the implementation -- Pressing <CR> will execute the callback
+If a callback is necessary this is the keymap to execute it -- Default value is <CR> if this variable is not set callback_keymap = "<CR>",

-    -- In this example It will print the first line of the popup body callback = function()
+    -- Optional.
+If a callback is necessary this is the implementation -- Pressing <CR> (variable above) will execute the callback -- In this example It will print the first line of the popup body callback = function()
         print("Callback result => " .. vim.fn.getline(1))
-    end
+    end,

     -- Optional
     -- Add some actions after all the popup configuration is set